3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 For example, my family budget should be $675 monthly for groceries and $225 for eating out.
 With a total of $900 for our monthly food budget.
 Instead, I break it into $700 for groceries and $200 for eating out so I can break it into $175 a week for groceries and $50 a week for eating out.

 This category is for everything you spend money on.
 As simple as that.
-I don’t care if you spend money on home items, clothes, or pet supplies.
+I don’t care if you spend money on home items, personal care, or outfits for your dog.
 It’s all spending and it’s all coming from the same place.

-To make it simple, this budget is going to mirror your food budget.
+To simplify it, this budget will mirror your food budget.

 Break it down into two categories–needs and wants. $150 per person on needs and $50 per person on wants.